Suspected Maute members nabbed in Davao City

 He said the police brought the suspects to the Davao City Police Office for investigation.

-He said police recovered from Cayamora several identifications (IDs) with different names but admitted his true identity during the investigation.
+He said police recovered from Maute several identifications (IDs) with different names but admitted his true identity during the investigation.

-He said Cayamora will be charged with rebellion and Balawag with violation of Presidential Decree 1866 for alleged possession of blasting caps and triggering devices.
+He said Maute will be charged with rebellion and Balawag with violation of Presidential Decree 1866 for alleged possession of blasting caps and triggering devices.

 Police Regional Office 11 director Chief Supt.
-Manuel Gaerlan said the arrest was a big blow to the Maute Group as Cayamora is considered one of the brains of the terrorist group.
+Manuel Gaerlan said the father’s arrest was a big blow to the Maute Group as he is considered one of the brains of the terrorist group.

-He said there is a standing warrant of arrest against 89 other Maute members including Cayamora for five counts of kidnapping and serious illegal detention in Lanao del Sur.
+He said there is a standing warrant of arrest against 89 other Maute members including the patriarch for five counts of kidnapping and serious illegal detention in Lanao del Sur.

 He said they are still verifying reports on the presence of Maute members in the city.